AlexandreLeonetti/javaPrep/readme.md

 ```

 -Question 19:
-A.a(int 1, int j should retur sum is equal to 1.
+A.a(int i, int j should retur sum is equal to 1.
-true if one of the arguments equals 1 or if their
+true if one of the arguments equals 1 or if their sum is equal to 1;